Rigidity of mean convex subsets in non-negatively curved RCD spaces and stability of mean curvature bounds: Introduction

-Then, there exists a measured GH converging subsequence of $X_i$ with a limit $\RCD(K,N)$ space $X$ such that a subsequence of $\de_{\partial \Omega_i}$ uniformly converges to $\de_{\partial \Omega}$ for an open subset $\Omega$ in $X$ that is a CMC hypersurface of curvature $H$. \end{theorem} Though the previous theorem requires the additional regularity of the $\delta$-uniform outer/inner ball condition, an effective regularity theory for CMC hypersurface in Riemannian manifolds with lower Ricci curvature bounds (or more generally in $\RCD$ spaces) should guarantee that these assumptions are satisfied.
-Effective regularity theory here means, that local regularity estimates only depend on global geometric data like lower Ricci and upper dimension bounds, lower volume bounds as well as the constant mean curvature $H$ of the CMC hypersurface.

-The article is oragnized as follows.
+The article is organized as follows.
 In Section 2 we recall the necessary background about $\CD$ spaces, first and second order calculus on metric measure spaces, $\RCD$ spaces, and the 1D localisation technique.

 In Section 3 we review several notions of mean curvature bounds for open subsets $\Omega$ in $\RCD$ spaces and show that they are equivalent under suitable regularity assumptions on $\partial \Omega$.
 In particular, we show equivalence to the Laplace estimate and introduce Laplace mean curvature bounds.